 Press lightly (face down on a padded ironing board is probably the best–use a light hand as they are hand-stitched and you don’t want to iron them into oblivion.
 Any puckering that you see will be gone after quilting this thing, so no fretting unless you have pleats. . .

 Here are all twelve circles.
-You can finish your quilt now!
+You can either finish your quilt now, or keep going.

 I hope you have enjoyed this series of circles as much as I’ve enjoyed creating and sewing them.
 Please drop me a note as you make yours, sharing a photo or two.